- Lua 98.7%

 (zlib-ng-compat-devel is typically pre-installed.)

-Step 2 — Build Lua 5.2.4
+2 — Build Lua 5.2.4

 cd /tmp